GBuenaflor/01azure-aks-keda/README.md

 ```

-### In the code, update the the QueueTrigger details from functionapp01.cs file
-### The queue name must match the queue name created by the terraform
+### In the code, update the the QueueTrigger details from functionapp01.cs file.
+The queue name must match the queue name created by the terraform

 ```
 public static void Run([QueueTrigger("az-strorage-queue01", Connection = "azstorageaccnt01_connection")]string myQueueItem, ILogger log)